The Marriage Ceremony

-- Second, a person must be of age or have the consent of their parents or guardian.
+- First, a person must be of age or have the consent of their parents or guardian.
 The legal age to marry without parental consent in Illinois is 18; persons who are 16 or 17 must have the consent of both parents to marry.

 - Bigamous marriages and marriages between close relatives are prohibited.

 Many couples perceive living together as an alternative to marrying.
 Illinois public policy disfavors cohabitation outside the bounds of marriage.
 The marriage and dissolution laws state that common law marriages are invalid in Illinois.